-303. ADVANCED EDUCATIONAL PSYCHOLOGY.
-First semester.
+303. Advanced Educational Psychology.
 2 credits.

-An analysis of the development of skills and knowledge; interests and ideals; problem solving and creative activity; social growth and character formation.
+An analysis of development of skills and knowledge; interests and ideals; problem solving and creative activity; social growth and character formation.
 Designed for teacher or supervisor.

-\308.
-PSYCHOLOGY OF CHILD DEVELOPMENT.
+308. Advanced Child and Adolescent Psychology.
 2 credits.